nitya/aitour-ai-agents-theater-session/README.md

-# Azure AI Agent Service: 15-minute Theatre Session
+# Theater DIS192 : Azure AI Agent Service Introduction

 _Join Azure AI Discord community to engage with a global community of learners and practitioners._